Empower adoption with digital invention

 Every point of feedback is a potential solution to the customer need.
 More importantly, every bit of direct customer feedback represents an opportunity to improve the partnership.
 If feedback makes it into an MVP solution, celebrate that with the customer.
 Even if some feedback isn't actionable, simply being transparent with the decision to deprioritize the feedback demonstrates a growth mindset and a focus on continuous learning.

+Continuous integration is the automating of code multiple times per day to have an updated single project.
 As adoptions scale and a hypothesis gets closer to true innovation at scale, the number of smaller hypotheses to be tested tends to grow rapidly.
-For accurate feedback loops and smooth adoption processes, it's important that each of those hypotheses is integrated and supportive of the primary hypothesis behind the innovation.
-This means that you also have to move quickly to innovate and grow, which requires multiple developers for testing variations of the core hypothesis.
+For accurate feedback loops and smooth adoption processes, it's important that those hypotheses is integrated and supportive of the primary hypothesis behind the innovation.
+This requires you to move quickly to innovate and grow, which requires multiple developers for testing variations of the core hypothesis.
 For later stage development efforts, you might even need multiple teams of developers, each building toward a shared solution.
 Continuous integration is the first step toward management of all the moving parts.

 In continuous integration, code changes are frequently merged into the main branch.
 Automated build and test processes make sure that code in the main branch is always production quality.
 This ensures that developers are working together to develop shared solutions that provide accurate and reliable feedback loops.

-Azure DevOps and Azure Pipelines provide continuous integration capabilities with just a few steps in GitHub or a variety of other repositories.
-Learn more about continuous integration, or for more information, check out the hands-on lab.
+Azure DevOps and Azure Pipelines provide continuous integration capabilities with just a few steps in GitHub or other repositories.
+For more information, see What is continuous integration? or try the continuous integration hands-on lab.
 Solution architectures are available that can accelerate creation of your CI/CD pipelines via Azure DevOps.

 Defects in any solution can create false positives or false negatives.
 Unexpected errors can easily lead to misinterpretation of user adoption metrics.
 They can also generate negative feedback from customers that doesn't accurately represent the test of your hypothesis.

-During early iterations of an MVP solution, defects are expected; early adopters might even find them endearing.
+During early iterations of an MVP solution, defects are expected.
+Early adopters might even find them endearing.
 In early releases, acceptance testing is typically nonexistent.
 However, one aspect of building with empathy concerns the validation of the need and hypothesis.
 Both can be completed through unit tests at a code level and manual acceptance tests before deployment.
 Together, these provide some means of reliability in testing.
-You should strive to automate a well-defined series of build, unit, and acceptance tests.
-These will ensure reliable metrics related to more granular tweaks to the hypothesis and the resulting solution.
+You should try to automate a well-defined series of build, unit, and acceptance tests.
+These will ensure reliable metrics related to finer tweaks to the hypothesis and the resulting solution.

 The Azure Test Plans feature provides tooling to develop and operate test plans during manual or automated test execution.

-The are several methods for solution deployment.
-The following represent the three most common:
+There are several methods for solution deployment.
+The three most common are: